logo

 Connecticut Paralegal Career and Salary Outlook

-Corporate legal departments offer a slightly different career path for aspiring paralegals.
-Connecticut hosts the headquarters of United Technologies Corp., Aetna, Cigna, and Xerox Corp, all of which employ paralegals within their legal departments.
-Additional Connecticut paralegal jobs may be available at a variety of local, state, and federal government agencies.
-LinkedIn is a good research resource where you can search on geography (Connecticut or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Connecticut with the most LinkedIn users as paralegals include:
+Paralegals in Connecticut can find opportunities to work for corporate legal departments, government agencies, and private law firms.
+Paralegals can also find opportunities at corporations, smaller businesses, and state and local government agencies.
+LinkedIn is a good research resource where you can search on geography (Connecticut or city-level) for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies in Connecticut with the most LinkedIn users as paralegals include:

 • Connecticut Judicial Branch